 Exercise linked to lower risk of premature death in older women

-(Reuters Health) - Older women who get more moderate to vigorous physical activity may be less likely to die prematurely than their counterparts who don’t get much exercise, a U.S. study suggests.
+BOSTON: Older women who get more moderate to vigorous physical activity may be less likely to die prematurely than their counterparts who do not get much exercise, a US study suggests.

+Researchers followed the participants for more than two years on average.
+During this time, 207 women died.

-When the researchers sorted women into four groups from most to least active, they found those who got the most moderate to vigorous physical activity, such as brisk walking, were up to 70 percent less likely to die during the study period.
-Getting more low-intensity activity, however, didn’t appear to influence the odds of death.
+When the researchers sorted women into four groups from most to least active, they found those who got the most moderate to vigorous physical activity, such as brisk walking, were up to 70 per cent less likely to die during the study period.
+Getting more low-intensity activity, however, did not appear to influence the odds of death.

 “The fact that physical activity lowers the risk of premature mortality is not a new fact - we have many studies showing this,” said lead study author I-Min Lee of Harvard Medical School and Brigham and Women’s Hospital in Boston.